ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 * LTU file : Mismatch between ZEIT in the series and Zeit in data, renamed to Zeit
 * replaced all existing series with data from database
-* Sent mail to Justas ask for coordinates in Lithuania => TODO integrate updated data
+* Sent mail to Justas ask for coordinates in Lithuania => Done new data with coordinates
 * Corrected wrong format for coordinates in Finland
-* Sent mail to Josefin (SE) to ask for coordinates in decimal degrees => TODO integrate updated data
+* Sent mail to Josefin (SE) to ask for coordinates in decimal degrees => Done new data integrated